HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 message.

-Test Case: recover account --answer Koko --password NewPassword_123 --confirmPass NewPassword_123
+Test Case: recover account --answer Koko --password NewPassword_123 --confirmPass NewPassword_123.

 Expected: No user details are updated.
 Error indicating password constraints is